 Is the landlord responsible for pest control?

 Not all the time.
 If the tenant caused the pest infestation, then they should pay for pest control.
 For instance, if the tenant failed to throw out the trash, and in turn, attracted rodents to the unit, they may be held responsible.
 On the other hand, if the landlord failed to address the issue from the start, they are responsible.
+If you are a landlord, you should know what landlords do if a tenant complains about pests.
 An example of this would be when the landlord failed to hire an exterminator or conduct an inspection prior to the occupancy.
 This is because the landlord is expected to maintain a pest-free rental property.

 However, it’s worth mentioning that if structural issues result in a pest infestation, the landlord should be deemed responsible.
 For instance, if a tenant reports that the gutters are clogged but the landlord doesn’t do anything, the landlord should pay for pest control in case pests enter the property through the damaged gutters.